BikLab/lab-onboarding/README.md

 ### Welcome to the [Bik Lab](https://biklab.github.io/) at [UC Riverside](http://www.ucr.edu/)!

 This github repo is a compilation of valuable resources for new Bik lab members.
-Our lab utilized the ***-omics*** approch to study the meiofaunal biodiversity and evolution in marine environments and other ecosystems.
+Our lab utilizes ***-omics*** and computational biology approaches to study the microbial eukaryote biodiversity and evolution in marine environments and other ecosystems.

 Below is a short list of tutorials we recommend you review to get comfortable with nagivating the Linux environment.